General Meeting of Shareholders (GMS)

 EB Committees are formed by at least one EB member and one or more Directors to advise on specific subjects.

-The management committee supports the EB on a weekly basis with tailored advise to execute the approved strategy effectively.
+The management committee supports the EB on a weekly basis with tailored advice to execute the approved strategy effectively.
 CEO is chair.

 Group steering committee